katherinedelno/katherinedelno.github.io/tutoring.md

 - Clear expectations on how and when to submit work;
 - Graded feedback highlighting strengths, common errors, and how to polish AP-style justification.

-Because this requires additional time outside of our meetings, custom problem set design and grading are billed separately from the lesson itself, typically billed at half my hourly-rate, or $70 per full assignment.
-This includes 5-8 problems with grading and brief written comments.
+Because this requires additional time outside of our meetings, custom problem set design and grading are billed separately from the lesson itself, typically billed at half my hourly-rate.
+This includes 5-8 problems, custom-designed to the student, with grading and brief written comments.
 Light problem suggestions from existing materials are always included during sessions at no extra charge, but often it requires structured and designed problem sets with accountability for the student to fully benefit.
 <br><br>

 #### File Sharing